Someone Loves You Honey

 "Someone Loves You Honey" is a song written by Don Devaney, originally released by American country music singer Johnny Rodriguez in 1974 on his fourth album, Songs About Ladies and Love.
-It was recorded by American country music artist Charley Pride and released in January 1978 as the second single and title track from the album Someone Loves You Honey.
+It was recorded by American country music artist Charley Pride and released in January 1978 as the second single and title track from the album of the same name.
 The song was Pride's 20th number one on the country chart.
 The single stayed at number one for two weeks and spent a total of 12 weeks on the country chart.

 June Lodge recorded a version of the song in 1980, which became the best-selling single of 1982 in the Netherlands, and American singer Lutricia McNeal had a big hit with her version of "Someone Loves You Honey" in 1998.

 Charts

 J.C.
 Lodge version

 British singer June Lodge covered "Someone Loves You Honey" in 1982, featured by Jamaican DJ Prince Mohammed.
 It was the first single and title track of her debut album.
-The song reached #1 in Belgium and The Netherlands.
+The song reached number one in Belgium and the Netherlands.